irkri/classically/README.md

 ### Scatter Matrix

-For an in-depth comparison of the classifiers on single datasets a special type of scatter matrix that is designed to compare multiple categories of data can be found in __Classic__.
+For an in-depth comparison of the classifiers on single datasets a special type of scatter matrix that is designed to compare multiple categories of data can be found in __Classically__.

 <u>Example</u>

-For a more elaborate decision in the [example above](#2) we could directly compare the best three classifiers A, B and D using the function `classic.scatter_comparison.`
+For a more elaborate decision in the [example above](#2) we could directly compare the best three classifiers A, B and D using the function `classically.scatter_comparison.`

 ![scatter comparison](example/scatter_example.png)